testsigmahq/testsigma-docs/src/pages/docs/agent/update-drivers-manually.md

 <br>

 ---
-##**Additional Steps for Mac/Linux**
+##**Additional steps for Mac or Linux**
-Apart from the above steps, there are some additional steps to be performed to avoid permission issues in Mac/Linux.
+Apart from the above steps, there are some additional steps to be performed to avoid permission issues in Mac or Linux.
 This is due to the presence of executable bit permission for Unix-based Operating Systems.

 After placing the downloaded driver in the newly created folder, we need to perform the following steps: